Senior Football Managers

 - 1965: Mick Higgins (Cavan)

-Mick Higgins managed Longford from April 1965 until September 1969.
-Higgins was born in New York, and moved to his fathers homeplace of Mayo when he was three years old.
-He went to school in Dundalk and worked in Celbridge before moving to Kilnaleck in Cavan in 1940 (homeplace of his mother) where he soon impressed selectors and was invited to join the Cavan Junior team.
-He enjoyed a very successful career with Cavan, winning 3 All Ireland titles, 1 National League title, 8 Ulster Championship titles, 2 Railway Cups and 2 McKenna Cups and was the captain of the last Cavan team to lift the All Ireland in 1952.
-He became Longford manager in April 1965 and oversaw Longford’s most successful period, reaching two Leinster SFC finals, winning the Leinster SFC title (1968), and National League (1966).
-Mick Higgins was assisted by Fr.
-Phil McGee, and had a range of selectors during the period from 1965 to 1968 included Jimmy Flynn (‘65 – ‘68), John McGrath & Paddy Mulligan (‘65 – ‘67), Gerry Hennessy (‘65), J.J.
-Reilly (‘65 & ‘66), Billy Morgan (‘66 & ‘67), Mickey Reynolds (‘67), Mel McCormack, Mickey Kelly, Patsy Reilly & Bertie Allen (all ‘68).
+Mick Higgins trained the Longford team from April 1965 until September 1969.
+He was ably assisted by Fr.
+Phil McGee who had become an essential go-between in organising training with senior players and ensuring players were looked after by the County Board.
+The selectors from 1965 to 1968 were as follows: Gerry Hennessy (1965), Paddy Mulligan (1965-’67), JJ Reilly (1965-’66), John McGrath (1967-’67), Jimmy Flynn (1965-’68), Mickey Reynolds (1967), Billy Morgan (1966-’67), Mel McCormack (1968), Mickey Kelly (1968), Patsy Reilly (1968) and Bertie Allen (1968).
+Born in New York, Mick Higgins moved to his fathers home of Mayo when he was three years old, went to school in Dundalk and worked in Celbridge before moving to Kilnaleck in Cavan in 1940 (home of his mother) where he soon impressed selectors and was invited to join the Cavan Junior team.
+He enjoyed a very successful career with Cavan, winning 3 All Ireland SFC titles, 1 National League title, 8 Ulster SFC titles, 2 Railway Cups and 2 McKenna Cups and was captain of the last Cavan team to lift the Sam Maguire Cup in 1952.
+His first game in charge of Longford was against Down in a challenge on 18th April 1965 and he and his team oversaw Longford’s most successful period – reaching 2 Leinster SFC finals and winning the Leinster SFC title (1968), and National League (1966).

 John Murphy was appointed in September 1981.
-Aged 31, he was captain of Longford Slashers at the time.
+Aged 31, the Cork native was captain of the Longford Slashers senior team at the time.
 In August 1982 both John and one of his selector Brendan Gilmore retired suddenly from their respective posts.
 However by October both were back in post and whatever issues caused the early retirement were resolved.
-John was reappointed in January 1986 and trained Longford from end of 1981 until the end of the Leinster Championship campaign of 1986.
+John was reappointed in January 1986 and trained Longford from September 1981 until the end of the Leinster Championship campaign of 1986.
 His original backroom team was Brendan Gilmore and Pat O’Brien, while Pat was replaced by John Heneghan from January 1986.
-He stepped down in May 1986 but stayed on as caretaker manager until his successor was appointed.
+John Murphy stepped down in May 1986 but stayed on as caretaker manager until his successor was appointed.

-Dessie Dolan (Snr) was appointed in August 1990.
+Dessie Dolan was appointed in August 1990.
 His backroom team was Christy Mannion and Seán Donnelly.
 In September 1991 he added Pat Manacle and Seamus Flynn as Selectors.
-He stepped down in August 1992.
+Dessie stepped down in August 1992.

 Eamon Coleman was appointed in August 1995.
 His backroom team was Dessie Dolan (Snr), Noel Greene and John ‘Speedy’ McCormack.
 He stepped down in May 2007.